We currently only sell 100 car plus commissioned runs of models created exclusively for YCID, LLC. These models are sold via,

 Click here to go to the customers cars page.
 Your welcome to scroll through the models completed for some of our customers over the last 20 years.
+We NO LONGER offer this service though.

 Because I have retired from taking anymore customer projects I wanted to provide some information for those still seeking a custom made diecast replica of their car or as a present for someone else.